 What we like:

 Efficiently eco-friendly: Geothermal systems are much more efficient (up to 40+ EER) than standard air-source heat pumps (up to 17 EER) and moderately more efficient than most ductless heat pumps (up to about 20 EER).
-Here are the EnergyStar’s most efficient geothermal heat pumps for 2018.
+Here are the EnergyStar’s most efficient geothermal heat pumps.

 Low operating costs: Less energy use means lower utility costs.